IanMelvin/-Defunct-PortfolioWebsite/index.md

 Role: UI programmer

-What I did: Using UI designs from one of the teams designers, I implemented and programmed the UI for the Garage
+What I did: Using UI designs from one of the teams designers, I implemented and programmed the UI, camera movement, and systems for the Garage/Hub

 - Bulleted
 - List